epistemehealth/article-production/LaTeX/README.md

 In order to typeset the PDF, it is first necessary to get some of the following:
 1. The reference list in .bib format.
 This can usually be exported from a citation manager like Endnote or Zotero.
 2. Figures as high quality image files.
 For line drawings (e.g. graphs), vector formats are ideal because they retain quality when zooming in and out.
-For example, graphs can be exported from Prism in PDF format or line drawings can be saved in .svg format.
+For example, graphs can be exported from Prism in PDF format or line drawings can be saved in SVG format or EPS formats.

 Place these assets in the same directory as the LaTeX files.